AppliedEM/espwallet/README.md

 When conducting a transaction, the output will be displayed at the bottom of the screen.
 If it begins with "Success: True", your transaction was successful.
 If not, you might need to try again, and maybe consider increasing the fee.

 The checkbox to the side of the balance switches the client to testnet mode, and is primarily for development purposes.

+*Note: This wallet might not work with some bitcoin services.
+Coinbase is a notable example of this.
+As a general rul of thumb, if the transactions occur on the actual bitcoin blockchain, they should be recognized by the wallet.
+Coinbase sometimes does not conduct transactions on the blockchain, and will therefore sometimes not work.
+Conversely, Mycelium is a wallet known to work with this wallet.